davidclough/node/_documents/javascript-guide/javascript-guide.md

 Write your code with the intention of it being evaluated like this.
 Do not rely on hoisting tricks to "make your life easier".

-> If you are not using `strict mode` ([more](#style-strict-mode) about this later) the runtime will implicitly create the variable for you, a situation that can cause "hard to find" errors and which sensible people want to avoid.
+> If you are not using `strict mode` the runtime will implicitly create the variable for you, a situation that can cause "hard to find" errors and which sensible people want to avoid.

 #### File Organisation
 Generally you will separate the JavaScript you write into separate files.
 In a web page, the contents of JavaScript files will be evaluated in the order in which they have been referenced, e.g. via <a href="#style-script-tag">&lt;script&gt; tags</a> or by including bundles using .NET `Scripts.Render` calls.